erwa/monero-tracing/README.md

 # monero-tracing

-For CMU 17703 Cryptocurrencies, Blockchains, and Applications final project on alt coin traceability.
+Please see our write-up, [Alt-Coin Traceability](https://eprint.iacr.org/2020/593) for more details.
+This project was done as part of the final project for CMU's 17703/19733 Cryptocurrencies, Blockchains, and Applications class.

 ### Prerequisites for running code in this repo